CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 CONFIGURATION

 Configure the application by modifying config/settings.ini.
-The database should be a base schema database that contains the '_search_scientific' denormalized table.
-Make sure that 'export_dir' and 'zip_archive', the directories used to store the xml and text files, are writable by the web server.
+The database should be a base schema database that contains the '_search_scientific' and '_source_database_details' denormalized tables.

+Make sure that 'export' and 'zip', the directories used to store the xml and text files, are writable by the web server.
+The application automatically creates the 'dataset'

 INTERFACE